PrayanshParmar/Vercel-clone-app/README.md

-Here’s a GitHub README template for your full-stack project (Hostiffy-like platform):

----

 # Hostiffy - Web App Deployment Platform

 Hostiffy is a full-stack platform that simplifies front-end web app deployment.
 It allows users to manage, deploy, and monitor their projects seamlessly with real-time feedback.